Episcopal Church Women (ECW)

 The purpose of the ECW is to assist the women of the Episcopal Church to carry on Christ’s work of reconciliation in the world and to take their place as leaders in the life, governance and worship of the church.
 ALL women of St. Matthew’s are invited to participate in this dynamic group.

 ECW is represented at the Diocesan Annual ECW meeting, ECW Retreat.
-Meetings include the Annual Chili Cook-off, Salad Social, ECW Retreat at Camp Mikell, Halloween Bingo, Christmas Gathering and Display of Nativities.
+Meetings have included the Annual Chili Cook-off, Salad Social, ECW Retreat at Camp Mikell, Halloween Bingo, Christmas Gathering and Display of Nativities.
 Watch the bulletin board for upcoming ECW events.
 Contact the church office for further information

 Daughters of the King